florian-beetz/bachelor-thesis/thesis.md

 significant degree of historical consistency inevitably perpetrate some problematic constructs [@McIver1996].

-**To do: Scala, C/C++, ???**
+Thus it is not surprising that different languages have different philosophies about compatibility.
+According to Stroustrup, goals for the C++ programming language are "to be cautious and conservative about changes to the language itself, and strongly emphasize compatibility" [@Stroustrup2005b].
+C++ goes even further and even is backwards compatible to its predecessor C.

+In contrast to that, other languages such as Scala break backwards compatibility rather frequently [@Wang].
+Scala follows the versioning scheme *major.minor.patch*, when the minor version increases, compatibility to the previous version is not guaranteed.
+So a program that can be compiled with Scala 2.7.0, does not necessarily compile with Scala 2.8.0.

-With Java 9 arguably the biggest change since its inception was introduced among
-minor changes: the *Java Platform Module System* (+JPMS) -- also popular under its working name *Jigsaw* [@Mac2017].
+With Java 9 arguably the biggest change since its inception was introduced among minor changes: the *Java Platform Module System* (+JPMS) -- also popular under its working name *Jigsaw* [@Mac2017].
 Even though backwards compatibility is a top priority for Java, Java 9